markstock/NoiseGen/README.md

 ## Installation and usage

-Requires CMake, FFTW, libpng, and Boost to build.
+Requires CMake, FFTW, and libpng to build.
 Install these on Fedora/RPM systems with:

-    sudo yum install cmake libpng-devel fftw-devel boost-devel boost-random
+    sudo yum install cmake libpng-devel fftw-devel

 Then, clone this repository: